AntelopeIO/leap/README.md

 ```
 If you are in an Ubuntu docker container, omit `sudo` because you run as `root` by default.

 Next, call our pinned build script.
-You have to give it three arguments, a folder for dependencies, a build folder, and [the number of jobs or CPU cores/threads to use](#jobs-flag).
+You have to give it three arguments, a temporary folder for C++ dependencies that need to be built from source, a build folder, and [the number of jobs or CPU cores/threads to use](#jobs-flag).
 This command uses a `deps` and `build` folder in the root of the Leap repo for the first two arguments, then builds using all of your computer's CPU threads.
 You don't need `sudo` for this command.
 ```bash
 scripts/pinned_build.sh deps build "$(nproc)"
 ```